Travel Money Guide: Southeast Asia

 Baht, riels, dollars and kip: a travel money guide to take the confusion out of taking and spending your money on a Southeast Asian adventures

 While US dollars are widely accepted in Southeast Asia, each country in the region has its own currency.
 Card payments are common in the capital cities, especially in Indonesia, Singapore, Thailand and the Philippines, but you will need cash if you’re going off the beaten track.
-We give you the skinny on how to take and use money in Southeast Asia, a region of tropical beaches, delicious food at affordable prices.
+We give you the lowdown on how to take and use money in Southeast Asia, a region of tropical beaches, delicious food at affordable prices.

 Compare travel cards for Southeast Asia